The Collision between Covid-19 and the Girls Varsity Basketball Team

 Q: Why did you become a coach?

 A: I became a coach because of my love for sports and competition.
-Between high school and college, I had several great coaches who had positive influence on my life.
+Between high school and college, I had several great coaches who had a positive influence on my life.
 After college, I knew I wanted to continue to be involved in athletics, so entering the coaching profession was the next logical step for me.

 Q: Are any athletes losing motivation in doing sports?